 The U.S. Patent and Trademark Office (“USPTO”) has attempted to cover-up the function and true purpose of its Sensitive Applications Warning System (“SAWS”), a "deep state" program that has attracted substantial interest since it came to light in late 2014.
 SAWS has recently been a subject of 31 FOIA requests and PTO’s responses and replies to appeals on these requests.
-This article exposes the detailed workings of the SAWS and shows that the PTO’s narratives that the SAWS is a patent quality assurance program is fiction; it shows that instead, the SAWS is an agency-wide program that even reaches the Board of Appeals, that allows PTO officials to secretly exercise powers with which they were never vested by law, enabling them to choose on a whim winners and losers at the PTO.
+This article exposes the detailed workings of the SAWS and shows that the USPTO’s narratives that the SAWS is a patent quality assurance program is fiction; it shows that instead, the SAWS is an agency-wide program that even reaches the Board of Appeals, that allows USPTO officials to secretly exercise powers with which they were never vested by law, enabling them to choose on a whim winners and losers at the USPTO.

 1. The SAWS